sjhardwick/us_tariff_data/README.md

 3. After filtering, 132 GTA interventions remain, each linked to affected jurisdictions and HS-6 sectors (`data/temp/gta.xlsx`).
 Additional manual filtering is undertaken to consolidate or remove duplicates, remove measures based solely on originating content (e.g. aluminium originating in Russia) or that remove *de minimis* thresholds.

-    -   Section 232 Canada/Mexico tariffs (announced 4 March 2018) were removed, because after 7 March, it was announced that USMCA compliant goods, which depend on rules of origin, would be exempt.

 4. This further filtering reduces the number of interventions to 89 (`data/temp/measures.csv`).

 5. Each intervention is manually coded to indicate whether it adds to or overrides an existing tariff rate.